¿Necesitas ayuda en español?

 When do I find out who my child’s teacher will be?

-Typically, you can meet your child’s teacher during the Back-to-School Open House at your school the day before classes start.
+Typically, you can meet your child’s teacher during the Back-to-School Open House at your school.
+These events are posted here on our website and on our Facebook pages.

 How do I get bus transportation / find out what bus my child will ride?